-30Google's attempt to vary the SCC's decision based on a U.S. court ruling it obtained was rejected in 2018 by a lower court, which concluded that "there is no suggestion that any U.S. law prohibits Google from de-indexing."
+&lt;sup>272017 SCC 34.
+The injunction required Google to de-index from search results (both in Canada and worldwide) the websites infringing Equustek's trade secrets.
+Google's attempt to vary the Supreme Court of Canada's (SCC's) decision based on a U.S. court ruling it obtained was rejected in 2018 by a lower court, which concluded that "there is no suggestion that any U.S. law prohibits Google from de-indexing."
 2018 BCSC 610.